canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

 Components
 ----------

-**Components** are logical subdivisions or namespaces of the packages in a suite.
+**Components** are logical subdivisions or :term:`namespaces <Namespace>` of the packages in a suite.
 The APT package manager can subscribe to the individual components of a suite.

 The packages of an Ubuntu series are categorized according to whether they are